 NIST is updating its suite of cybersecurity and privacy risk management publications (e.g. SP 800-37 – Guide for Applying the Risk Management Framework to Federal Information Systems) to provide additional guidance on how to integrate implementation of the Framework.
 Similarly, the larger suite of NIST security and privacy risk management publications will be updated in consideration of NIST IR 8170 feedback and general Framework value.

 Federal agencies are now required by a May 2017, Executive Order to apply the Framework to federal information systems.
 (See Section 1(c)(ii) of the Order.)
 The Framework can help agencies to integrate existing risk management and compliance efforts and to structure consistent communication, both across teams and with leadership.
-NIST is revising a draft NIST Interagency Report 8170: The Cybersecurity Framework: Implementation Guidance for Federal Agencies to provide federal agencies with guidance on how the Cybersecurity Framework can help agencies to complement those existing risk management practices and improve their cybersecurity risk management programs.
+NIST developed NIST Interagency Report (IR) 8170: Approaches for Federal Agencies to Use the Cybersecurity Framework to provide federal agencies with guidance on how the Cybersecurity Framework can help agencies to complement those existing risk management practices and improve their cybersecurity risk management programs.
 The draft report summarizes eight private sector uses of the Framework, which may also be useful for federal agencies.

 The Framework uses risk management processes to enable organizations to inform and prioritize cybersecurity decisions.
 It can be adapted to provide a flexible, risk-based implementation that can be used with a broad array of risk management processes, including, for example, SP 800-39.
 SP 800-39 describes the risk management process employed by federal organizations, and optionally employed by private sector organizations.
 The process is composed of four distinct steps: Frame, Assess, Respond, and Monitor.
 SP 800-39 further enumerates three distinct organizational Tiers at the Organizational, Mission/Business, and System level, and risk management roles and responsibilities within those Tiers.
 Organizations using the Framework may leverage SP 800-39 to implement the high-level risk management concepts outlined in the Framework.
 Within the SP 800-39 process, the Cybersecurity Framework provides a language for communicating and organizing.
 Further, Framework Profiles can be used to express risk disposition, capture risk assessment information, analyze gaps, and organize remediation.

-The draft NIST Interagency Report 8170: The Cybersecurity Framework: Implementation Guidance for Federal Agencies identifies three possible uses of the Cybersecurity Framework in support of the RMF processes: “Maintain a Comprehensive Understanding of Cybersecurity Risk,” “Report Cybersecurity Risks,” and “Inform the Tailoring Process.”
-The CSF Core can help agencies to better-organize the risks they have accepted and the risk they are working to remediate across all systems, use the reporting structure that aligns to SP 800-53, and enables agencies to reconcile mission objectives with the structure of the Core.
+NIST Interagency Report (IR) 8170: Approaches for Federal Agencies to Use the Cybersecurity Framework identifies three possible uses of the Cybersecurity Framework in support of the RMF processes: “Maintain a Comprehensive Understanding of Cybersecurity Risk,” “Report Cybersecurity Risks,” and “Inform the Tailoring Process.”
+The CSF Core can help agencies to better-organize the risks they have accepted and the risk they are working to remediate across all systems, use the reporting structure that aligns to SP 800-53 r4, and enables agencies to reconcile mission objectives with the structure of the Core.

 What type of NIST publication is The Framework for Improving Critical Infrastructure Cybersecurity?